vagmi/postgres-talk/README.md

 Ths repository is used as supplementary material to my ConFoo 2023 talk.

+We do this and more such awesome work at [Tarka Labs](https://tarkalabs.com/).

 ## Pivot Table

 This example uses the `tablefunc` extension with the crosstab method to cross